jez/blog/source/_posts/2017-07-16-haskell-development-with-neovim.markdown

 ## Wrap Up

 With these tools, I feel empowered (rather than hindered) when I sit down to work with Haskell.

-- The entire setup Stack, so things Just Work.
+- The entire setup uses Stack, so things Just Work.
   - As a consequence, everything works with the implicit global Stack project!
 - It scales up in power:
-  - From simple syntax highlighting, manual indentation...
+  - From simple syntax highlighting and manual indentation...
-  - to an indentation sledgehammer and a **REPL embeded in the editor**!
+  - to an indentation chainsaw and a **REPL embeded in the editor**!
 - I can take full advantage of all my tools working together, leading to cleaner code and fewer frustrations.